nickmqb/muon/docs/roadmap.md

 ### Tools

-* Syntax definition files for popular editors
-* Language server
-* Plugins for popular editors
 * REPL
 * Hot reloading
 * Debugger
 * Profiler
+* More extensions for popular editors (in addition to the [VS Code extension](https://github.com/nickmqb/vscode-muon))